Tryon, NC

 - Four long-standing independent feed stores carry major feed brands as well as supplements and other customary supplies.

 - The Farm House, between Tryon and Landrum, is one of the country’s top independent dealers of English riding apparel and equipment, and is Ariat’s largest independent dealer.
-The consignment store Re-Ride has carried gently used equestrian clothing and tack for 10 years.

-- There are 50 full-time trainers and instructors in the Polk/Landrum area, and a weekend without a top clinician in town would be rare.
+- There are over 50 full-time trainers and instructors in the Polk/Landrum area, and a weekend without a top clinician in town would be rare.

 These examples are only the tip of our equine economic iceberg.
 Other local services include equine massage, equine chiropractic, equine dentistry, equine insurance agents, tack and blanket repair, show management, horse transport, trailer sales and service, construction, real estate, farm sitting, judging, course design, and more.